Ministries/Committees

 Ministry of Outreach & Mission

-Members work with local agencies serving homeless persons, people living with HIV/ AIDS, at risk youth, and recovering substance abusers to develop hands-on outreach and service projects that provide opportunities for meaningful involvement by our congregation.
-Responsibilities also include the disbursement of budgeted funds to meet local humanitarian needs and the coordination of special denominational offerings benefiting homeland and global ministries of the United Church of Christ.
+Members develop and oversee hands-on outreach and service projects that provide opportunities for meaningful involvement by our congregation to serve their neighbors in need, near and far.
+We also manages the disbursement of budgeted funds to meet local humanitarian needs and coordinates special denominational offerings benefiting homeland and global ministries of the United Church of Christ.

 Learn More